effuone/TaskTracker.Api/README.md

 # TaskTracker.Api

 TaskTracker is ASP.NET Core WebAPI project. .NET6 version

+## Features

+- Ability to create / view / edit / delete information about projects
+- Ability to create / view / edit / delete task information
+- Ability to add and remove tasks from a project (one project can contain several tasks)
+- Ability to view all tasks in the project

 ## Installation

 Project requires [.NET](https://dotnet.microsoft.com/en-us/) v6+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and start the server

 ```sh
 git clone https://github.com/effuone/TaskTracker.Api.git